Warning: This work has been rated 18+ for violence and mature content.

 “That’s not any of your business.”

-“Why are you helping Atra by defeating the Niapians now and taking prisoners, while helping Niap by keeping me out of the battle?”
+“Why are you helping Atraya by defeating the Nykerians now and taking prisoners, while helping Nykeras by keeping me out of the battle?”

 “Again, squarely in the camp of none of your business.”